OpenNebula/docs/source/open_cluster_deployment/networking_setup/openvswitch.rst

 Using Open vSwitch on VXLAN Networks
 ====================================

 This section describes how to use `Open vSwitch <http://openvswitch.org/>`__ on VXLAN networks.
-To use VXLAN you need to use a specialized version of the Open vSwtich driver that incorporates the features of the :ref:`VXLAN <vxlan>` driver.
+To use VXLAN you need to use a specialized version of the Open vSwitch driver that incorporates the features of the :ref:`VXLAN <vxlan>` driver.
 It's necessary to be familiar with these two drivers, their configuration options, benefits, and drawbacks.

 The VXLAN overlay network is used as a base with the Open vSwitch (instead of regular Linux bridge) on top.
 Traffic on the lowest level is isolated by the VXLAN encapsulation protocol, and Open vSwitch still allows to use the second level isolation by 802.1Q VLAN tags **inside the encapsulated traffic**.
 Main isolation is always provided by VXLAN, not 802.1Q VLANs.
 If 802.1Q is required to isolate the VXLAN, the driver needs to be configured with user-created 802.1Q tagged physical interface.